This course can be started either in January or September.

 This is a course for those engaged in ministry and mission in any denomination.
 It will offer you the opportunity for advanced reflection on your practice and transformative learning in the light of current theological thinking.
 You will be stimulated through dialogue with your peers and experienced practitioners.
-You will study in your own environment, supported by short intensive tuition periods and occasional online seminars.
-The course is validated by Liverpool Hope University.
+The course is taught entirely online, so you will study in your own environment.
+Each of the six units of study begins with a short intensive teaching period, followed by occasional seminars and tutorials.

 The course is taken part-time over three years.
 It consists of six units of study of 30 credits each, of which two are studied per year.
 It begins with a core unit on Theological Foundations for Ministry and Mission and ends with a Reflection Project allowing students to reflect in depth on a situation in ministry or an aspect of their practice.
-The remaining four units can be chosen from options available at the time.
-It is possible to specialise in preaching by choosing three preaching options.
-The taught units build on the expertise and experience of staff and the needs of the ecclesial communities to which the College is affiliated.
+The remaining four units can be chosen from options available at the time, as listed below.
+The units allow for a focus on both traditional and pioneering forms of Christian ministry.
+They build on the expertise and experience of staff and the needs of the ecclesial communities to which the College is affiliated.
 There is no dissertation.

 - Theological Foundations for Ministry and Mission